 Older people of diverse sexual orientation and gender identity should be able to access aged care services that are responsive and respectful of their care needs and consider their history and any experiences of discrimination and marginalization.

-While a range of initiatives have been put in place to better meet the aged care needs of LGBTI people, the strategy informs how the Australian Government supports the aged care sector to deliver care that is sensitive to and inclusive of the needs of LGBTI people, their families and carers.
+While a range of initiatives have been put in place to better meet the aged care needs of LGBTI elders, the strategy informs how the Australian Government supports the aged care sector to deliver care that is sensitive to and inclusive of the needs of LGBTI elders, their families and carers.

 View other LGBTI ageing and aged care resources.